semaphoreui/semaphore-docs/user-guide/environment.md

 3. Make changes and click save

 ## Deleting the Environment
-Before you remove an Environment you must remove all resources tied to it.
+Before you remove an Environment, you must remove all resources tied to it.
 If you are not sure which resources are being used in an environment, follow steps 1 and 2 below and it will show you which resources are using it with links to those resources.

 1. Click on the Environment